camunda/camunda/.github/ISSUE_TEMPLATE/feature.md

 <!-- the assignee will check the DOR. -->

 - [ ] The issue has a meaningful title, description, and testable acceptance criteria
+- [ ] If documentation needs to be updated, an issue is created in the [camunda-docs](https://github.com/camunda/camunda-docs) repo, and the issue is added to our Operate project board.
+- [ ] If HELM charts need to be updated, an issue is created in the [camunda-platform-heml](https://github.com/camunda/camunda-platform-helm) repo, and the issue is added to our Operate project board.
+- [ ] Potential Security risks have been considered and added to the product-hub issue risk assessment
+- [ ] Cross-team dependencies have been considered

 Optional:
 - [ ] Design input has been collected by the assignee